CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponResourceClasses.md

 - .308 Ammo
 - RPG Ammo

+## Dice Pool Mod

+Represent either an addition or subtraction of dice to the Combat Roll Dice Pool in which this Weapon Resource is being used.
+This is to represent ammunition types that warrant a change effectiveness.
+For instance, a bomb arrow is significantly more dangerous than a standard arrow, so it would receive additional dice.
+However, a blunted practice arrow (such as the comical boxing glove arrow) is significantly less dangerous than a standard arrow, so it would lose dice.

 ## Base Dice Tier Adjustment

 Dice Modifier to be added to a Combat Roll when used with a Weapon Class.